mikinty/Trading-Curriculum/README.md

 > Do I have an edge?

 If you believe you have an idea for a trade that will net you money, then that is something worth pursuing.
 If what you're doing is not tested, pure speculation, etc., then you don't have an edge.

+Therefore, if there is a takeaway, it's most likely that you should just be buying and holding the S&P500.
+[I wrote a comprehensive article about why you should probably be doing this.](https://github.com/mikinty/math-of-finance/tree/main)

 ## Useful Resources